Ultra Interior Semi-Gloss Enamel Paint for Trim and baseboard

 Paint with a glossy finish is the kind of paint you want for your window trim.
 Such paint is easy to wipe clean, and makes your trim stand out, giving it a unique decorative appearance.

-Paints with a glossy finish repel grime and dirt, are durable, and they stand out better than flat paints before and after exposure to weather elements.
+Paints with a glossy finish repel grime and dirt, are durable, and they stand out better than flat paints, before and after their exposure to weather elements.
 Moreover, you should also choose a paint that complements the interior or exterior wall paint.

 Primed Wood Trim